tristiisch/docker-stack-deployment/README.md

-# Docker Deployment Action
+# Docker Stack Deployment Action

-A [GitHub Action](https://github.com/marketplace/actions/docker-stack-deployment) that supports docker-compose and Docker Swarm deployments.
+Docker Stack Deployment Action is a versatile tool designed for effortless docker-compose and Docker Swarm deployments within GitHub Actions workflows.

 ## Example

-Below is a brief example on how the action can be used:
+Below is a concise example demonstrating the utilization of this action:

 ```yaml
 - name: Deploy to Docker